-Make the sauce while the ribs are cooking.
-Place the butter in a saucepan and cook over a low heat, on the side burner (or stove top) until melted.
-Once the butter has melted, add the onion and cook for a few minutes or until the onion has softened.
-Once the onion is cooked add all the remaining sauce ingredients.
-Cook for a further 10 minutes over a high heat or until thick and sticky, making sure to stir the sauce regularly.
+In a saucepan, melt the butter over low heat.
+Once the butter has melted, add the onion and cook for a 3 minutes or until the onion has softened.
+Add the remaining sauce ingredients.
+Increase the heat, and cook for a further 10 minutes over high heat or until thick and sticky, stirring regularly.